 Eating disorders are common and affect the lives of many children, adolescents, young adults, and their families.
 Effective treatment can be life-changing and, in some instances, lifesaving.
 The right support can make a difference.

-In the Eating Disorder Program, we are equipped to offer comprehensive care that is practical and tailored to your family’s needs.
-Our primary treatment approach is Family-Based Treatment (FBT), as it is the evidence-based standard of care for children and adolescents with eating disorders, specifically anorexia nervosa.
+In the Lurie Children's Eating Disorder Program, we are equipped to offer comprehensive care that is practical and tailored to your family’s needs.
+Our primary treatment approach is Family-Based Treatment (FBT), the evidence-based standard of care for children and adolescents with eating disorders, particularly anorexia nervosa.
 We know that without talented and experienced therapists and providers, FBT can be difficult to implement – that’s why we are here to help.

-Our main priority is to get to know your family and create a plan that will work for your distinct situation and needs.
-Our team of eating disorder experts are here to care for you and your loved ones, teach your families, and work together to treat you or your child’s eating disorder.
+Our main priority is to get to know your family and create a plan that will work for your unique situation and needs.
+Our team of eating disorder experts are here to care for you and your loved ones, support your family and work together to treat you or your child’s eating disorder.

 Conditions We Treat